joaks1/installing-conda-on-asc/README.md

     rm Anaconda3-2019.03-Linux-x86_64.sh
     ```

-Your done.
+You're done.
 By default, you will now be using the Python executable and all the
 Python packages that were installed with Anaconda.